Molde Airport: Early operational history

-The airport was dimensioned to handle one Fokker F-27 Friendship at a time.
+The airport was built to handle one Fokker F-27 Friendship at a time.
 These aircraft were used by Braathens SAFE on both the coastal routes and the services to the capital.
 The 1972 summer routes involved three daily services to Oslo Airport, Fornebu, including one with a stop-over in Ålesund.
 Some of the larger routes instead were flown using the Fokker F-28 Fellowship.
 There were also three daily services on the coastal route.
 In cases when Ålesund Airport, Vigra was closed, Braathens would land their larger 124-seat Boeing 737-200s at Årø, making the terminal feel cramped.

 Braathens SAFE were awarded the routes to the three primary airports in Møre og Romsdal as part of an arrangement where they split the primary market between themselves and Scandinavian Airlines System. Ålesund had by far the most traffic, about three times that of Molde and Kristiansund.
 Because they had to operate to three airports in close vicinity, they were unable to operate profitably from any of them.
 The services were cross-subsidized by the airline being granted monopolies on other routes with higher ridership and profitable operations.

 Molde Aero Klubb was established on 6 October 1972.
 It initially had limited activity and did not have its own aircraft until November 1984.
 However, many of its members owned their own aircraft.
 Møre Flyklubb based its Piper Cherokees at Årø.
 In the first full year of operation—1973—the airport handled 70,227 passengers.
 Construction of oil platforms was carried out in Åndalsnes during the 1970s, leadingto frequent use of the airport by business jets.
 To bypass two ferry rides, a seaplane base was built at Årø to allow for connecting flights to the yard.